pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-technology/index.md

 As much as I love and support open-source software and tooling, I think that for us this argument has been more of a distraction from what the Scholarly Commons is all about.
-It is the _commoning_---the practices, not the tools---that needs to be compliant.
-The Scholarly Commons is about enabling _interactions_.
+The Scholarly Commons is about enabling _interactions_ and the _contributions_ that result from those interactions.
 Nevertheless, the main track of the workshop was designed to lead the workshop participants through an exercise of 'compliance checking' existing tools to see how well they conformed to the latest rendition of the principles of the Scholarly Commons.

 <figure class="img">
   <a href="scholarly_commons_backbone_using_existing_stuff.jpg" title="Click for the whole board"><img src="scholarly_commons_backbone_using_existing_stuff_620x.jpg"/></a>